aoloe/scribus-script-repository/typographic-grid/README.md

 - the width of the columns
 - the number of rows fitting in the page that are proportional to the columns

+Then
+- for ±25% number of rows
-Then the number of lines is adjusted to be a multiple of the number rows that some how matches the number of lines in the row.
+- looks for the number of rows that allows a number of lines per page
+- with an height that best matches the value based on the font size.

 Finally:
 - the line height is adjusted by dividing the page height by the new number of lines,